-For more information on creating a web session, see Creating web sessions.
+Learn more about creating a web session in Creating web sessions.

-- 1. Click Access and then go to Web Sessions > Web Sessions. - 2.
+- 1. Click Access, then go to Web Sessions > Web Sessions. - 2.
 Click + Add Web Session. - 3.
 In the Name field, enter a name for the web session. - 4.
 From the Cookie Type list, select your cookie type, either Signed JWT or Encrypted JWT. - 5.
 In the Audience field, enter a unique value. - 6.
-In the Client ID field, enter the Azure AD application ID. - 7.
+In the Client ID field, enter the Microsoft Entra ID application ID. - 7.
 From the Client Credentials Type list, select Secret. - 8.
-In the Client Secret field, enter the client secret you generated for the application in Azure AD. - 9.
-Optional: To create and use custom claims with the Azure AD GraphAPI, click Advanced and clear the Request Profile and Refresh User Attributes check-boxes.
+In the Client Secret field, enter the client secret you generated for the application in Microsoft Entra ID. - 9.
+Optional: To create and use custom claims with the Microsoft Entra ID GraphAPI, click Advanced and clear the Request Profile and Refresh User Attributes checkboxes.

-Learn more about using custom claims in Optional - Use a custom claim ☑.
+Learn more about using custom claims in Optional - Use a custom claim \Box .